YottaDB/YDBDoc/MessageRecovery/errors.rst

 GDECRYPTNOMM
 --------------

 GDECRYPTNOMM, ssss segment has encryption turned on.
-Cannot support MM access method
+Cannot support MM access method.

 GDE Error: This error is triggered by an attempt to mark an MM database segment ssss as encrypted with GDE.
 The MM access method is not supported for encrypted databases.